-Well, the first batch went down my drain because it didn’t set.
+Well, my first batch of Cherry Merlot Habanero went down my drain because it didn’t set.
 I just about cried.
 But, I wasn’t going to accept defeat that quickly, so I tried again.
 Everything I read said that it can take up to 24 hours for your jelly to set, but in my second batch I noticed it getting thicker within just a few hours.

 When you think jam or jelly, you may think of the traditional fruit variety.
 But spreading jam on my toast has never really my thing.
 I like my jelly with a bit a spice and over cream cheese or on a cracker.
 My uncle has made our family cherry jalapeño jelly for years for the holidays, and we have always loved it.
 And since we are traveling up to Traverse City Michigan, the Cherry Capitol, here soon, I figured it was only appropriate that my first attempt at making jelly be cherry.
 My son has habaneros growing in a little garden in the backyard, so that of course was my pepper of choice.
 Speaking of my son, his favorite way to enjoy jelly is in a burger, you can read about that here. 😉 **Be careful when handling peppers, use gloves or be prepared for hot fingers**